1. MANAGE THE LENGTH OF YOUR VIDEO

 3. USE PEOPLE WITHIN YOUR ORGANIZATION ON SCREEN

-Hiring actors lets you choose the faces that will represent your products and services.
+Hiring actors lets you choose the faces that will represent your company, products and services.

 There are non-speaking models and background artists (extras) and there are actors.
 Both models and actors are handled by an agency that collects an additional 20% on top of the talent fee.